Product Liability Lawsuits for Defective Medical Devices

 A “defective medical device lawsuit” is phrase referring to cases filed in court against manufacturers for harm caused by a medical device failure that led to serious injury or death.
 These are also referred to as “product liability cases,” which is another legal term for lawsuits filed against medical device companies that design, produce, and sell defective products.

-What are the Legal Requirements for Suing a Medical device company?
+What are the Legal Requirements for Suing a Medical Device Company?

 Most lawsuits against medical device companies allege that a person was injured or suffered serious injury or death due to a medical device failure or the improper design of the device.